 - Spread evenly in 8 x 8 inch pan.
 Bake at 350°F for 1 hour or until a wooden skewer comes out clean.

-- Cool the cake at room temperature.
+- Cool the cake at room temperature for 10 minutes.

 For the glaze: